Hong Kong protester given 9-year term in 1st security case | Law-Order

 Tong's sentence is a "hammer blow to free speech" and shows the law is "a tool to instill terror" in government critics, Amnesty International's Asia-Pacific regional director, Yamini Mishra, said in a statement.

-Defence lawyers said Tong's penalty should be light because the court hadn't found the attack was deliberate, no one was injured and the secession-related offence qualified as minor under the law.
+Defense lawyers said Tong's penalty should be light because the court hadn't found the attack was deliberate, no one was injured and the secession-related offense qualified as minor under the law.

 Tong nodded but said nothing after Judge Esther Toh announced the sentence for a three-judge panel in the Hong Kong High Court.
 The former restaurant waiter wore a black shirt and tie with a blue blazer as he had throughout his trial.

-As Tong was led out of the courtroom, spectators yelled, “We will wait for you!”
-After the court adjourned, a spectator yelled to lead defence lawyer Clive Grossman, “Mr Grossman, appeal!”
+As Tong was led out of the courtroom, spectators yelled, "We will wait for you!"
+After the court adjourned, a spectator yelled to lead defense lawyer Clive Grossman, "Mr. Grossman, appeal!"
 Another lawyer, Lawrence Lau, said Tong expressed thanks to the Hong Kong public for their support.

 Tong was sentenced to eight years for incitement to secession and 6 1/2 years for terrorism, with some time to be served concurrently for a total of nine years, said Toh, the judge.